Westfield Plenty Valley

-Westfield Plenty Valley is a shopping centre in the suburb of South Morang, Victoria, Australia.
-Until its expansion in 2008, it was known as Plenty Valley Town Centre and hosted one major store (Coles Supermarket), and approximately 22 specialty stores.
+Westfield Plenty Valley is a shopping centre in the suburb of Mill Park, Victoria, Australia.
+Until its expansion in 2008, it was known as Plenty Valley Town Centre and hosted one major store (Coles supermarket), and approximately 22 specialty stores.

-Westfield began a re-development program for the centre in 2007, expanding the area to 62,942 m2, at a cost of approx A$200 million.
-Westfield Plenty Valley has approx 183 stores, and is anchored by five major stores: Coles, Woolworths, Aldi, Target and Kmart.
+Westfield began a re-development program for the centre in 2007, expanding the area to 62,942 m2, at a cost of approx $200 million.
+Westfield Plenty Valley has 18w stores, and is anchored by five major stores: Coles, Woolworths, Aldi, Target and Kmart.
 There are also 2,650 car spaces and a 600-seat food court.
 The centre opened on 22 May 2008.

 History

+In 2004, a 50% shareholding was sold by Westfield to DB Real Estate.

 Development

 A new Myer department store was proposed but was abandoned by a company restructure.

-South Morang Railway Station is adjacent to Westfield Plenty Valley and opened in April 2012.

-On February 7, 2017, construction started on a Gold Class V/max Cinema complex and a line-up of new restaurants including Pancake Parlour and Grill'd as part of an $80 million redevelopment.
-The new complex had opened on March 2018.
+On 2 February 2017, construction started on a Gold Class V/max Cinema complex and a line-up of new restaurants including Pancake Parlour and Grill'd as part of an $80 million redevelopment.
+The new complex had opened in March 2018.

 Tenants

-Westfield Plenty Valley has 5 major anchor tenants including:
+Westfield Plenty Valley has five anchor tenants: